Zak Kirkup: After politics

 Since the 2021 election, Kirkup has moved to Subiaco, Western Australia.
 In around May 2021, Kirkup co-founded Kolbang Pty.
-Ltd., an Aboriginal operated electrical contracting business.
+Ltd., an Aboriginal-operated electrical contracting business.
+He later became the business editor of the National Indigenous Times.

 Personal life

 Kirkup married in February 2018, but separated from his wife in October 2019.

 In December 2020, Kirkup revealed that he had been diagnosed with depression during the previous summer and had subsequently undergone treatment.
 Kirkup said that if people are "worried about the fact that that might make me a worse or better leader, I can promise you I understand the emotions that I've experienced, and I've got help and I've got through it."

-Conflict of interests concerns were raised over Kirkup's relationship with Jenna Clarke, the assistant editor of The West Australian Kirkup said that "those issues have been dealt with from a conflict of interest perspective now... between Jenna and her bosses over at Seven West."
+Conflict of interests concerns were raised over Kirkup's relationship with Jenna Clarke, the assistant editor of The West Australian.
+Kirkup said that "those issues have been dealt with from a conflict of interest perspective now... between Jenna and her bosses over at Seven West."